 Fruit injury from the boxelder bug is sporadic in Utah.
 Even though boxelder bugs have been found on most fruit trees, large numbers generally develop only on female boxelder trees where they feed mainly on seeds.
-In some orchards in some years, large numbers will immigrate near harvest and feed on fruit when they are nearly mature (Fig. 7), causing the following injury:
+Feeding on fruit, which occurs primarily during the bug's fall migration to winter quarters, can cause the following: